SamGamdschie/server_setup/setup.md

 ```

 ### Load this GIT repo to start automatic process
+Please note: the encrypted ZFS will be created using password from prompt, without any furter notice.
+Please, provide a secure passphrase to ZFS process and store it savely.
 ```sh
 /usr/sbin/pkg install -y git
 cd ~ && git clone https://github.com/SamGamdschie/server_setup.git